 Weaknesses: With precipitation as the only input, SPI is deficient when accounting for the temperature component, which is important to the overall water balance and water use of a region.
 This drawback can make it more difficult to compare events of similar SPI values but different temperature scenarios.
 The flexibility of SPI to be calculated for short periods of record, or on data that contain many missing values, can also lead to misuse of the output, as the program will provide output for whatever input is provided.
 SPI assumes a prior distribution, which may not be appropriate in all environments, particularly when examining short-duration events or entry into, or exit out of, drought.
 There are many versions of SPI available, implemented within various computing software packages other than that found in the source code distributed by NDMC.
 It is important to check the integrity of these algorithms and the consistency of output with the published versions.

 Resource: The SPI program can be run on Windows-based personal computers.
-Download at: National Drought Mitigation Center – Monitoring Tools.
+Download at: National Drought Mitigation Center – SPI Program.
 Global SPI data at 3-, 6-and 12-moth scales is available at NCAR/UCAR Research Data Archive.
+Visualization of global SPI data at 3-, 6- and 12-month scales is provided by the Tokyo Climate Center (TCC) ClimatView tool.
 Additional resources are available at the Flood and Drought portal developed by GEF, UN Environment, IWA and DHI.